-Dance spin: a maximum of one (1) dance spin, with a minimum of two (2) rotations (less than two rotations is not considered a spin), including the one presented in the artistic footwork sequence as feature.
+Dance spin: a maximum of two (2) dance spins, with a minimum of two (2) rotations (less than two rotations is not considered a spin), including the ones presented within technical elements.
 Spins are not allowed in the Footwork Sequence.